tudorkalisch/parking-app/README.md

 # berting_app

-A new Flutter application for boat berthing.
+A new Flutter application for car parking.

 ## Getting Started